Nilavan/Object-tracking/README.md

 ## Mapping

 Mapping is basically to project the real space onto a 2D plane.
 Sort of like a bird’s eye view.
-I believe this will be useful for your system, with a layout of the warehouse.
+I believe this will be useful for the system, with a layout of the warehouse.

 ## Result